TravelSizedLions/kleptool-package-manager/README.md

 Then you've already got a package ecosystem that suits your needs.
 Why would you ever use or need a package management system that isn't tailored to your language of choice?

+This dismissal ignores the realities of software development, both at an enterprise and individual level.

 What if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

-An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run builds for language contexts other than the Java landscape they were born in.
-In their minds such tools already exist.

-However, these tools are almost always written with a specific language context in mind, then adapted to other languages later.
+An experienced developer might respond that language agnostic dependency management tools like Gradle, Maven, and smaller ecosystems like Pants already make it possible to manage dependencies and run builds for multiple languages.
+However, tools like this are almost always written with a specific language context in mind, then adapted to other languages later using community-driven plugins.
+Later, I'll explain in more detail why this approach is doomed to fail if the goal is to create a truly universal tool.

-Well, what if one's dependencies include build tools and design tools with release versions numbered by year, or that have a GUI component?
-Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
-What if you don't really have much choice if you want or need to write your software in that limited environment?
-And what if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.
+In the case of more modern tools like Bazel, they're geared towards the needs of massive organizations and doesn't scale down well to smaller repositories and personal projects.

+In addition, nearly every tool has an over-reliance on semantic versioning.
+While SemVer is a major blessing in the worlds of enterprise and FOSS development, it's never guaranteed that a dependency needed for a project follows semantic versioning.
+Outside of mainstream enterprise development, a project may need build tools and libraries with release versions numbered by year and quarter, or that have a GUI interface under alpha development with a number of additional in-progress dependencies required to build the interface, not to mention your actual project.
+Other projects still are dependent on repositories with no version scheme or official release process at all, and have no better alternatives due to lack of historical support, or even design features of the language itself.
+In these cases, target versions for a dependency are such comforting values as `v0.0.1-alpha`, `=sufjw0n9273lklksjf72kdfjsy8`, `feature/branch-experimental`, or my personal favorite, `latest`.

-If you've run into this, then you've probably done hobby development at some point in your life.
-You have ended up using languages and libraries with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset.
+If you've run into this class of problem, then you've done actual development at some point in your life.
+You may have ended up using languages and libraries with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset or following strict tagging, versioning, and publishing workflows, or even dead and dying communities that your project is unfortunately chained to for historical reasons.

+### Case Studies

+In order to research and develop a robust solution, we must start from grounded observations.
+Below, we'll walk through several common development scenarios and analyze, compare, and contrast their needs.
+These examples purposely cross boundaries of common industry circles and treat niche cases with the same level of scrutiny as mainstream cases in order gain insight into the underlying patterns inherent to software development.

-#### Case Study #1: Godot & Games Development
+#### Case Study #1: Game Engines

-Personally, I know this pain from wanting to develop games.
 Most game engines come with either limited (and proprietary) dependency management or none at all.

 If there is a way to get and install dependencies:
-- It's not recursive, so it has no concept of transitive dependencies
+- It's not recursive, and so has no concept of transitive or peer dependencies
-- Or if it is, it doesn't handle resolving version constraints on those transitive dependencies
+- If it is recursively resolving, it doesn't effectively handle resolving version constraints on those transitive dependencies
 - Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store

 Yet many of these environments have a desparate need for solid dependency resolution outside of a closed ecosystem.
 For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also contains a fraction of the assets that are actually available to all users of Godot, and has no concept of dependency resolution, so mid-sized projects have one of four options:
 - Manage every dependency and namespace collision themselves
-- Use a tool like Gradle or Maven, which has no official Godot support
+- Use a tool like Gradle or Maven, which has no official support for GDScript
 - Eschew dependencies entirely and implement everything their project needs from scratch
-- Or switch to a language binding like C# or Rust which has marginally better tooling.
+- Or switch to a language binding like C# or Rust which has marginally better tooling due to their pre-existing ecosystem.

 In addition to this, most Godot projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
 This development context can't rely on anything most popular languages and package managers take for granted.

 #### Case Study #2: Lua

-According to the 2024 Stack Overflow Developer Survey, Lua was ranked the 16th most used language overall at 6.2% of respondents saying they either use the language professionally or are currently learning it, placing close in ranking to languages with much more mature ecosystems like Ruby (19th/5.8%), Rust (14th/12.6%), Go (13th/13.5%), and even the venerable PHP (11th/18.2%).
-It's also one of the fastest growing, with 10% of programmers in 2024 learning to code with Lua (up from 6.97% in [2023](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-learn))
+According to the 2024 Stack Overflow Developer Survey, Lua was ranked the 16th most used language overall at 6.2% of respondents saying they either use the language professionally or are currently learning it, placing close in ranking to languages with much more mature ecosystems like Ruby (19th/5.8%), Rust (14th/12.6%), Go (13th/13.5%), and even sharing the top 20 with the venerable PHP (11th/18.2%).
+Lua is also one of the fastest growing, with 10% of programmers in 2024 learning to code with Lua (up from 6.97% in [2023](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-learn)).

-Despite this, Lua's built-in package manager is underdeveloped, and its ecosystem under served, having fewer than 6,000 available packages on its [official registry](https://luarocks.org/modules) as of June, 2025.
+Despite this, Lua's built-in package manager is underdeveloped and its ecosystem under served, having fewer than 6,000 available packages on its [official registry](https://luarocks.org/modules) as of June, 2025.
+Lua was first released in July of 1994, and so the likelihood of it ever being a strongly supported language like Javascript, Go, or Python is minimal.

-In addition, Lua's niche as a language is to provide a minimalistic but modern interface for writing extensions to existing products or  embedded systems.
-This means that much of the time, Lua [must co-exist with other languages](https://www.lua.org/about.html) like C, C#, and Java within their ecosystem, without the built up support and documentation of these heavier hitting general purpose languages.
-It's a language most commonly used in a multi-lingual context.
+In addition,  Lua is a language designed for and most commonly used in a multi-lingual context.
+Lua's niche is to provide a minimalistic but modern interface for writing extensions to existing applications and embedded systems.
+This means that much of the time, Lua must co-exist with other languages like C, C#, and Java within their ecosystem, without the built up support and documentation of these heavier hitting general purpose languages.
+From their [own site](https://www.lua.org/about.html):

+> Lua has been used in many industrial applications (e.g., Adobe's Photoshop Lightroom), with an emphasis on embedded systems (e.g., the Ginga middleware for digital TV in Brazil) and games (e.g., World of Warcraft and Angry Birds)....
+>
+> ...Lua runs on all flavors of Unix and Windows, on mobile devices (running Android, iOS, BREW, Symbian, Windows Phone), on embedded microprocessors (such as ARM and Rabbit, for applications like Lego MindStorms), on IBM mainframes, etc.

+Here, we have a popular language where users of it are:

+- Growing in number
+- Commonly using it for an industry famous for its non-modular, closed system solutions
+- Limited in packaging options and standard libraries
+- Using it specifically for its synergy with more popular ecosystems

 #### Case Study #3: JavaScript

 Unlike our first two case studies, JavaScript has difficulties on the opposite end of the dependency resolution problem.
 Rather than having little to no support, JS/TS is *over-supported,* to the point of fragmentation in the language's community.
-While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications.
-With a decades-long schism in package management systems, new formats of dependency resolution and package management such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems.
+While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications--all for a language which at its root was never intended for what it's become used for today.

+With a decades-long schism in package management systems for javascript, new tools such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems, and each have their distinct downsides.
+(TODO -- give examples)

+#### Case Study #4: Python and Virtual Environments

+#### Case Study #5: Rust and Recursive Manifest Definitions

+#### Case Study #6: Java, Kotlin, Gradle, and Maven

+#### Case Study #7: C and C++

+#### Case Study #8: Assembly and Machine Code

+#### Case Study #9: Groovy

+#### Case Study #10:

-#### In Search of a Better Wheel
+### In Search of a Better Wheel

 We in the development community have a problem: the \*.wheel keeps getting re-invented for specific languages, often  in a limited capacity.
-The basic approach is almost always the same for every major package manager:
+Yet the approach is always roughly the same for every major package manager:

 - build a public source for packages to be published
 - enforce versioning on those publishes